junxit/us-congress-bills-110/bill.md

   >     - **(C)** develop policies that will aid in the maintenance of a corps of well-trained and highly skilled Office of Inspector General personnel;
   >     - **(D)** maintain an Internet website and other electronic systems for the benefit of all Inspectors General, as the Council determines are necessary or desirable;
   >     - **(E)** maintain 1 or more academies as the Council considers desirable for the professional training of auditors, investigators, inspectors, evaluators, and other personnel of the various offices of Inspector General;
-  >     - **(F)** submit recommendations of 3 individuals to the appropriate appointing authority for any appointment to an office of Inspector General described under subsection (b)(1)(A) or (B);
+  >     - **(F)** submit recommendations of individuals to the appropriate appointing authority for any appointment to an office of Inspector General described under subsection (b)(1)(A) or (B);
   >     - **(G)** make such reports to Congress as the Chairperson determines are necessary or appropriate; and
   >     - **(H)** perform other duties within the authority and jurisdiction of the Council, as appropriate.
   >   - **(2)** *Adherence and participation by members* To the extent permitted under law, and to the extent not inconsistent with standards established by the Comptroller General of the United States for audits of Federal establishments, organizations, programs, activities, and functions, each member of the Council shall adhere to professional standards developed by the Council and participate in the plans, programs, and projects of the Council, as appropriate.
   >   - **(3)** *Additional administrative authorities*
-  >     - **(A)** *Interagency funding* Notwithstanding section 1532 of title 31, United States Code, or any other provision of law prohibiting the interagency funding of activities described under subclause (I) or (II)(I), (II), or (III) of clause (i), in the performance of the responsibilities, authorities, and duties of the Council—
+  >     - **(A)** *Interagency funding* Notwithstanding section 1532 of title 31, United States Code, or any other provision of law prohibiting the interagency funding of activities described under subclause (I), (II), or (III) of clause (i), in the performance of the responsibilities, authorities, and duties of the Council—
   >       - **(i)** the Executive Chairperson may authorize the use of interagency funding for—
   >         - **(I)** Governmentwide training of employees of the Offices of the Inspectors General;
   >         - **(II)** the functions of the Integrity Committee of the Council; and
   >         - **(III)** any other authorized purpose determined by the Council; and
-  >       - **(ii)** upon the authorization of the Executive Chairperson, any department, agency, or entity of the United States Governmentexecutive branch which has a member on the Council shall fund or participate in the funding of such activities.
+  >       - **(ii)** upon the authorization of the Executive Chairperson, any department, agency, or entity of the executive branch which has a member on the Council shall fund or participate in the funding of such activities.
   >     - **(B)** *Superseding provisions* No provision of law enacted after the date of enactment of this subsection shall be construed to limit or supersede the authority under paragraph (1), unless such provision makes specific reference to the authority in that paragraph.
   >   - **(4)** *Existing authorities and responsibilities* The establishment and operation of the Council shall not affect—
   >     - **(A)** the role of the Department of Justice in law enforcement and litigation;
   >     - **(B)** the authority or responsibilities of any Government agency or entity; and
   >     - **(C)** the authority or responsibilities of individual members of the Council.
   > - **(d)** *Integrity Committee*
-  >   - **(1)** *Establishment* The Council shall have an Integrity Committee, which shall receive, review, and refer for investigation allegations of wrongdoing that are made against Inspectors General and certain staff members of the various Offices of Inspector General described under paragraph (4)(C).
+  >   - **(1)** *Establishment* The Council shall have an Integrity Committee, which shall receive, review, and refer for investigation allegations of wrongdoing that are made against Inspectors General and staff members of the various Offices of Inspector General described under paragraph (4)(C).
   >   - **(2)** *Membership* The Integrity Committee shall consist of the following members:
   >     - **(A)** The official of the Federal Bureau of Investigation serving on the Council, who shall serve as Chairperson of the Integrity Committee.
   >     - **(B)** Three or more Inspectors General described in subparagraph (A) or (B) of subsection (b)(1) appointed by the Chairperson of the Council, representing both establishments and designated Federal entities (as that term is defined in section 8G(a)).